 |

-Piha (below left in another Arthur Grosset photo) IS the voice
+Piha (right in a nice Arthur Grosset photo) IS the voice

 of the South America lowland rainforest.
 It is so loud and explosive